 Most people rave about the good snacks and food, including real butter on the popcorn (or you can opt for a great-tasting yeast sprinkle), hot apple cider, veggie dogs, dogs with hot kraut, and much more.

-In 2013 a Kickstarter campaign raised the funds needed to convert the old theater from film to digital projection, ensuring that it will continue to be able to screen current movies into the foreseeable future.
+In 2013 a Kickstarter campaign raised the money needed to convert the theater from film to digital projection, ensuring that it can continue screening movies into the foreseeable future.
 After the kickstarter campaign, a group of friends came together formally to buy the theater.

 So if you’re in or around Monte Rio, check this place out.